joeabolt/DawnfireRPG/Spells.md

 __Range:__ 720 ft; __Duration:__ Instantaneous; __Target:__ Self;
 __Description:__ You hold up your arms in front of you, feeling magical auras through them, and detecting the nearby presence of a number of objects.
 You can detect any of the objects listed at the end of the description, but only one per casting.

 You detect the direction toward the most prominent example in range.
 If you are next to a stream and a large lake is in range, this spell detects the lake.
 If this spell finds a target, you may then make a spell attack roll to gain the extra information listed in parentheses.
-If you beat DC 20, you get 1 piece of information, +1 for every 5 by which you beat the DC.
+If you beat DC 20, you get 1 piece of information of your choice, +1 for every 5 by which you beat the DC.

 You can dowse for:
  * Magical auras (the element; if the caster is within 4 levels of you, higher level, or lower level)